haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/best-practices.md

 When setting a [merging] order for a test step, do not depend on steps from Magento modules that could be disabled by an application.

-For example, when you write a test step to create a gift card product, set your test step **after** simple product creation and let the MFTF handle the merge order.
+例如， when you write a test step to create a gift card product, set your test step **after** simple product creation and let the MFTF handle the merge order.
 Since the configurable product module could be disabled, this approach is more reliable than setting the test step **before** creating a configurable product.

 <!-- Link definitions -->